hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/22- Terraform Modules.md

 ## 1- Public Module - Terraform Registry

-in the terraform module, we can use our variables by adding them inside the module block
+in the modules, we can use our variables by adding them inside the module block

 main.tf